EricZinda/Perplexity/backlog.md

 - What is not vegetarian? --> returns vegetarian things
     - which_q(x3,thing(x3),neg(e8,_vegetarian_a_1(e2,x3)))
     - because _vegetarian_a_1 run as the verb isn't correct

-- How much is your smoked meat? --> doesn't seem to work

 - what is a table for 2? --> no answer?
 - which vegetarian/chicken menu items do you have? --> I don't know which you mean